 The United States established diplomatic relations with the Central African Republic (C.A.R.) in 1960, following its independence from France.
 C.A.R. is one of the world’s least developed nations, and has experienced several periods of political instability since independence.
 It is landlocked and located in a volatile and impoverished region with a long history of development, governance, and human rights problems.

 Following a nearly three-year transitional period, the country approved a new constitution in December 2015 and successfully held national elections for the President in February 2016 and for the National Assembly in April 2016.
-President Faustin Archange Touadera assumed office on March 30, 2016.
+President Faustin Archange Touadéra assumed office on March 30, 2016 and was re-elected to a second term in December 2020.
 With support from the United States, the United Nations installed a multi-dimensional peacekeeping operation including over 12,000 peacekeepers, in September 2014 to assist the transition process, to support the return of security and stability, and to provide needed humanitarian and development assistance.
-The mission is currently authorized through November 2018.
+The mission was authorized through November 2018.

 Historically, the United States and C.A.R. have enjoyed generally good relations.
 The United States and C.A.R. share a vision of a more stable country that enjoys greater stability and security, experiences improved economic growth and development, contributes to regional stability, and is a reliable partner on issues of mutual importance.
 The United States also supports C.A.R.’s efforts to develop strong institutions that will improve transparency through capacity-building, strengthen the rule of law, and promote unity among Central Africans.